Wellingtonroth/dev-amigo/content/blog/1post.md

 ---
 title: Not so Life
 author: Eu mesmo
+summary: dwihahdwoahoadw awodiwdiohjidw oinfaoiwdjo fepogouihsa fiwfuiahwfa ioafwhidja owadhoiaj
-description: Some description hereSome description hereSome description here Some description here Some description here Some description here Some description hereSome description here Some description here Some description here Some description here Some description here Some description here Some description here Some description here Some description here Some description here
+text: Some description hereSome description hereSome description here Some description here Some description here Some description here Some description hereSome description here Some description here Some description here Some description here Some description here Some description here Some description here Some description here Some description here Some description here
 createdAt: "2023-03-20T12:34:56.789Z"
 subjects:
   - CSS